SingleStepTests/80286/README.md

 ## Using the Tests

 The general concept of a single step test is to set your emulator state to the initial state provided by each test:
- - Set the register values to the values provided in the initial `regs` state.
+ - Set the register values according the values provided in the initial `regs` state.
+ - Set the flags according to the mode being tested.
  - Write the bytes specified in the initial `ram` state to memory.

+> [!NOTE]
+> The initial state represents the values provided to the `LOADALL` instruction.
+In real mode, the `IOPL` and
+> `NT` bits in the flags register cannot be set, however, they may be set in the initial state as it is a random value.
+> The simplest way to handle this is to mask off the top four flag bits when executing the real mode tests.
+Ideally,
+> your flag-setting function will take into account the current CPU mode and will protect these flags in real mode, as
+> you will see the same behavior in the tests for `POPF` and `IRET`.

 Then, begin execution at CS:IP as if you have jumped there.
- - End execution at the `HALT` instruction.
+ - End execution after the `HALT` instruction.
  - Compare your emulator's register state to the final `regs` state.
  - Confirm the values in memory match the final `ram` state.
  - Optionally, confirm your emulator executed the same cycles and/or bus operations as specified in the `cycles` array.